Huurtoeslag: Your guide to rent allowance in the Netherlands

 • older than 23 years old: €879.66

-• a private kitchen with a water supply and drain, a sink, and an electrical/gas outlet for an oven
+• a private kitchen with a sink and electrical/gas outlet

 Income requirements